 Lesson 1: Your environment is EVERYTHING.

-From that aha moment onwards, each day felt like a blank canvas I could slap a bunch of pretty colours onto, or not, but the choice was mine.
+From that aha moment onwards each day felt like a blank canvas I could slap a bunch of pretty colours onto, or not, but ultimately, the choice was mine.

-With this new understanding and excitement for life, I started realising who I wanted to be.
-If I was able to write my story, I’d for darn sure want a killer lead character.
+With this new insight and excitement for life, I started realising who I wanted to be.
+If I was able to write my story, I’d for darn sure want a killer leading lady.
 One could say I started reinventing myself into exactly who I wanted to be.

 Lesson 2: Be the best version of yourself, not a second best version of someone else.

 Unfortunately, my new found freedom was not all dandy business.
 With it came a false sense of invincibility, a cockiness and a wicked drive to create the perfect version of myself which I believed would fit perfectly into the crowd I so longed to be a part of.

 This is where things got a little ugly…